Teoscar Hernández Preview, Player Props: Mariners vs. Mets

-The Seattle Mariners, including Teoscar Hernandez (.381 batting average in his past 10 games), battle starter David Peterson and the New York Mets at Citi Field, Saturday at 7:10 PM ET.
+The Seattle Mariners, including Teoscar Hernandez and his .805 slugging percentage over his past 10 games, battle starter Tylor Megill and the New York Mets at Citi Field, Sunday at 1:40 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Mets.
+In his previous game, he collected three RBI (going 2-for-4 with a home run) against the Mets.

 Teoscar Hernández Game Info & Props vs. the Mets